leesjensen/cs260-w2022/Unit1.md

 ### Create your repo on GitHub

-Even if you already have one locally you need first need to create an empty repo on GitHub and then push your local content up to GitHub.
+Even if you already have one locally you first need to create an empty repo on GitHub and then push your local content up to GitHub.

 ```
 mkdir git-practice